KirisameLonnet/VueStaticBlog/README.md

 ```
 npm run build
 ```
-> I have not build it yet
+> I have not builts it yet

 ### Lints and fixes files
 ```